-- c) Ask the Introduction/Screening Questions.
-For Q1, if the participant reports using both a cane and a walker, mark "walker" as the walking aid used. - d) Demonstrate the procedure.
+c) Demonstrate the procedure.
 Do two full chair stands using the correct form and count as you stand up each time.

 Script: "Fold your arms across your chest, like this, and stand, keeping your arms in this position.
 Do you understand?"